cestcedric/drawmatic/README.md

 1. Detect when thumb and index finger pinching ✔
 1. Draw path of index finger when pinching ✔
 1. Add button to export image ✔
-1. Line smoothing (average over last n points)
+1. Line smoothing ✔
 1. Do some design stuff
    1. Probably with bootstrap
    1. Add icon

 ### v2

+1. Button to reset image = delete path
+1. Hide draw pointer when taking snapshot
 1. Line color
 1. Stroke width
-1. Hide draw pointer when taking snapshot
-1. Button to reset image = delete path

 ### v3